-and the following Special Subjects, which may be taken in as supplementary to one or more of the General Subjects :--- in which each separate subject, whether general or special, is to be studied by a Candidate for honours.
+and the following Special Subjects, which may be taken in as supplementary to one or more of the General Subjects:-

-- A. Crystallography and Mineralogy, the former as included under the General Subjects of Physics and Chemistry, the latter as included under Chemistry. - B. Geology and Palæontology,-the former as included under the three General Subjects, the latter as included under Biology. - C. Zoology, D. Botany } as subjects included under Biology.
+- A. Crystallography and Mineralogy, the former as included under the General Subjects of Physics and Chemistry, the latter as included under Chemistry. - B. Geology and Palæontology,-the former as included under the three General Subjects, the latter as included under Biology. - C. Zoology,D. Botany,as subjects included under Biology.